rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 **Caution:**

-> NEVER use `fos_user.username` or `fos_user.username_email` for your user-system, doing so will break the authentication
+> NEVER use `fos_user.username` or `fos_user.username_email` for your user-provider, doing so will break the authentication
 > when the current user-system is changed.
 Using the user-system's user-provider ensures you always get the correct service.

 Next, take a look at and examine the `firewalls` section.
 Here we have declared a firewall named `main`.
 By specifying `form_login`, you have told the Symfony2 framework that any time a request is made to this firewall that leads to the user needing to authenticate himself, the user will be redirected to a form where he will be able to enter his credentials.
 It should come as no surprise then that you have specified the user provider service we declared earlier as the provider for the firewall to use as part of the authentication process.